How to Find and Implement Innovative Healthcare Technology

-Every executive of a large healthcare system wants to innovate.
+Every executive of a large healthcare system wants to have innovative healthcare software.
 They want to do more than less.
-They want to use tech so their staff can focus on more important tasks.
+They want to use technology so their staff can focus on more important tasks.
 While there are many things holding them back, there is one refrain that continuously comes up.

 “We want to innovate, but we don’t want to have to manage dozens of vendors.”

 This, to me, is the most important graphic for the next decade of healthcare software.
-This graphic shows how a single platform, Craigslist, that did dozens of things, had it’s features unbundled and improved by dozens of players.
-This is the future of EMRs.
-Each section will be unbundled by players, who will focus entirely on one facet of the broader EMR.
-By focusing on one facet, QueueDr can give that facet more attention and develop more features than a single EMR focusing on dozens of facets can.
+This graphic shows how a single platform, Craigslist, that did dozens of things, had its features unbundled and improved by dozens of players.
+This is the future of EHRs.
+Each section will be unbundled by players, who will focus entirely on one facet of the broader EHR.
+One company cannot provide innovative healthcare softwae in billing, online patient scheduling, patient appointment reminders, charting, etc. For example, by focusing on one facet, QueueDr can give that facet more attention and develop more features than a single EHR focusing on dozens of facets can.
 Look how Airbnb took the idea of listing apartments and made it the largest hotel chains in the world.

 However, this graphic can be scary to CIOs and COOs.
 Many see the 20 different tools and see 20 different places where they could be hacked, 20 different invoices to pay, 20 different points of contact to have meetings with etc.

 The question being asked is, is it worth it?
-Does the innovation provided by additional vendors outweigh the additional cost of managing those vendors?
+Does the innovation provided by additional healthcare vendors outweigh the additional cost of managing those medical vendors?

-Doctors don’t like their EMRs.
+Doctors don’t like their EHRs.
 Patients don’t use their portals.
 Overall, the track record of IT in healthcare is poor.
-The idea that future innovation will come out of the same EMRs ignores history (and we know what the Greeks say about that).
-Some of the smartest EMR vendors realize that they can’t build everything.
-It’s why they have started partnership programs where companies can integrate into their EMR/PM systems.
-This is hopefully the future of all of healthcare and will become reality faster if CIOs/COOs/the US Government demand that their healthcare vendors create easy ways for any product to plug into their system.
+The idea that future innovation will come out of the same EHRs ignores history (and we know what the Greeks say about that).
+Some of the smartest EHR vendors realize that they can’t build everything.
+It’s why they have started partnership programs where companies can integrate into their EHR/PM systems.
+For example, we are part of the marketplaces for Epic, athenahealth, Greenway Health and then some.
+This is the future of all of healthcare software and will become reality faster if CIOs/COOs/the US Government demand that their healthcare vendors create easy ways for any product to plug into their system.

 How Healthcare Systems Can Innovate with Dozens of Vendors